 The Office of Student Engagement (OSE) is a student-centered office that was developed through the merging of the former Change of Placement Office and the Hearing Office.
 It is a comprehensive, District-wide department, dedicated to determining the environment most well-suited for students who commit severe behavioral infractions.
-It simultaneously provides specific social emotional and mental health supports to meet the needs of our students and their families.
+It simultaneously provides specific resiliency, character, & life skills education and mental health supports to meet the needs of our students and their families.

 OSE staff members are available before, during, and after school hours to respond to schools' referrals for student behavioral infractions.
 The processing of cases is done daily and through electronic submission which significantly reduces students' time out of school.
-Additionally, all students and their families who meet with the OSE staff for referred cases are immediately provided with social emotional and mental health supports as needed.
+Additionally, all students and their families who meet with the OSE staff for referred cases are immediately provided with resiliency, character, & life skills education and mental health supports as needed.
 All students who are referred to the OSE are provided with a tailored Student Safety Plan, regardless of meeting outcomes, consequences, or Changes of Environment.